Indian Almond Leaves, Ketapang Leaves, Catappa Leaves, Tropical Leaves, Sweet Almond Leaves, Wild Almond Leaves, Sea Almond Leaves.

 All Aquariums – 5 pcs per 20 L of water

 Betta Fish Breeding – 10 pcs per 15 L of water

 Fry/Baby Fish Rearing – 6 pcs per 40 L of water

 Discus, Bettas, Gouramis, Killifish, Tetras, Angelfish, Dwarf Cichlids, Corydoras, Piecostumus, Rasboras, Shrimps and many more.

 Leaf rectangle will normally float for 2-3 days before sinking.
-Dosages are a guide only and Aquarists can tailor it based on aesthetics and water colouration.
-As a result, the leaves will cause water to turn clean amber (weak tea) in colour due to tannins which is natural and healthy for fish.
+Dosages are a guide only and Aquarists can tailor them based on aesthetics and water colouration.
+As a result, the leaves will cause water to turn clean amber (weak tea) in colour due to tannins which are natural and healthy for fish.

-Finally, this is only one of the many products we are proud to offer at Aquatic Live Food.
-Check out our website for many more exciting products in store!
+Finally, Indian Almond Leaves is only one of the many products we are proud to offer at Aquatic Live Food.
+Check out our website for many more exciting products in-store!